 An interview with staff from our Hospitality and Catering team will form part of the selection process.
 This will be supported by scored teacher assessments provided by the school.
 Applicants also need to demonstrate a recognised interest in the hospitality and catering industry.

 You will undertake a wide variety of units, for example:

 You will undertake external assessments and short answer questions.

 A uniform will be required.
 More details will be available during your interview.

-With the successful completion of this course and the appropriate GCSE grades in Maths and English, progression to a full-time Level 3 may be possible.
+With the successful completion of this course and the appropriate GCSE grades in Maths and English, progression to a full-time Level 3 programme may be possible.

-Again subject to achieving the necessary GCSE grades, it may also be possible to advance to an apprenticeship in the Hospitality and Catering industry - with confirmed employment with a suitable employer in the sector.
+Again subject to achieving the necessary GCSE grades, it may also be possible to advance to an apprenticeship in the hospitality and catering industry - with confirmed employment with a suitable employer in the sector.